How can I tell if you're any good?

 Here's what we mean.
 If you can be open, honest, communicative, and feel safe with your counselor, then it's probably a good fit.
-On the flip side, if you're coming in because you're struggling with trust or PTSD or high levels of anxiety or issues with vulnerability, then you might really struggle with those feelings regardless of the person you're working with.
+On the flip side, if you're coming in because you're struggling with confidence and boundaries or PTSD or high levels of anxiety or issues with vulnerability, then you might struggle with those feelings regardless of the person you're working with.
+And that could fog the filter for whether or not you and your counselor are a good fit (although here's how else you can tell if you're counselor is good).
 You get what we mean?

 If you can leave feeling unburdened, relieved, affirmed, and validated, then it's probably a good fit.
 The caveat, however, is that there are some sessions that just don't feel very good.
 This is normal when we come up against really hard material, or you're struggling with something you haven't dealt with successfully before, or you're working through past traumas, or you're angry because your counselor was honest with some feedback and it was something that you didn't want to unearth.